cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ## Integrate checkers in `chain-minimal`

-Back to `chain-minimal`, you have to direct it to integrate your checkers module.
-It is known with the `github.com/alice/checkers` package, and located in a parallel folder.
+You now have to direct `chain-minimal` to integrate your checkers module.
+Your checkers module is known with the `github.com/alice/checkers` package, and located in a parallel folder.

-Direct it to the right dependency, so it does not look for it on `github.com`, go to your `go.mod` and add:
+Direct chain-minimal to the right dependency, so it does not look for the module on `github.com`.
+Go to your `go.mod` and add:

 ```diff [go.mod]
 ...